Licence agreement – individual organisations

-The use of reproductions in publications which appear to be independent products with their own names, own editors, etc. shall always be considered to be a publishing activity, even if the intended audience is restricted to the enterprise’s employees.
+Production of song collections or booklets that are meant for repeated use and the use of reproductions in publications which appear to be independent products with their own names, own editors, etc. shall always be considered to be a publishing activity, even if the intended audience is restricted to the enterprise’s employees.

 The making of copies for publication in print or digital form (including on the internet), or for other distribution and making available to the public, shall always be considered a publishing activity.

 The compilation of databases of works is considered a publishing activity.